Questions Giving Tree ProgramVolunteer Sign Up

-A: One the trees you will find white envelopes.
-Each envelope lists a dollar amount.
-We request that you purchase cards for the exact amount listed on the card and then put the card(s) directly in the envelope.
+- WHITE ENVELOPES: Each envelope lists a dollar amount.
+We request that you purchase cards for the exact amount listed and then put the card(s) directly in the envelope.
 We ask that you only purchase cards from Jewel or Walmart.
-Envelopes will need to be turned in by Sunday, December 9 to the collection basket, Parish Center, or gift drop off in Morrissey Hall December 8/9.
+Envelopes will need to be turned in by Sunday, December 8 to the collection basket, Parish Center, or gift drop off in Morrissey Hall December 7/8.

 Q: Why did we change the food program at Giving Tree?